 During the storm, the SMITH had arrived in Marquette on November 6, 1913 to load up with 9,500 tons of iron ore.
 The storm conditions were causing gale force winds and snow up to two feet in some areas around the Lakes.

 After loading up, the SMITH thought they were in the clear and left the dock.
 Unfortunately, twenty minutes after leaving the dock, gale force winds had over 35 foot waves crashing over her deck, drentching the deckhands struggling to secure the hatches.
 Instead of turning to the starboard on the usual course, the Captain hauled to the port side, possibly heading for shelter behind the Keweenaw Point to the north.

-With the darkness and think white squalls, the SMITH was lost from view and never seen again.
-To this day, the HENRY B. SMITH has never been found.
+With the darkness and thick white squalls, the SMITH was lost from view and never seen again.